a-Fomalhaut-a/OIGAN/OIGAN.md

 # OIGAN

-PyTorch implementation of **"Neutralizing the impact of mineral inhomogeneous surface in microscopy imaging via deep learning super-resolution"**
+PyTorch implementation of **"Extended depth-of-field resolution enhancement microscopy imaging for neutralizing the impact of mineral inhomogeneous surface"**

 ## Dependencies
 - Python 3.7 (Recommend to use [Anaconda](https://www.anaconda.com/download/#linux))
 - [PyTorch = 1.10.0](https://pytorch.org/)

 ## Preparation
-The **pretrained models** can be find in path **"/save_model"**.
+The **pretrained models** can be find in Google Drive **"[/save_model](https://drive.google.com/drive/folders/11kofSwlP8lfJP2aZAXmZoDPVe5qsJAtW?usp=sharing)"**.
 Two models based on plane polarized light mode and cross polarized light mode respectively are available.

 ## Parameters
 The configurations in `option/test/`can be modified.
 We provide the test parameters of models suitable for plane polarized light and cross polarized light images.
 Here are the details: